Bengal minister arrested over school jobs scam | Politics

 - India

-The TMC secretary general, who was the state education minister when the scam took place, was arrested after around 26 hours of grilling in connection with the probe.
+The TMC secretary general, who was the state education minister when the scam took place, was arrested after around 26 hours of grilling in connection with the probe since Friday morning.

 ''We are keeping a close watch on the situation.
 We will come out with a statement at an appropriate time,'' TMC spokesperson Kunal Ghosh said.